King Saud University College of Medicine: History

-The Kingdom of Saudi Arabia witnesses exceptional progress in many fields such as health and science.
 King Saud University's College of Medicine was established in 1967 during the reign of King Faisal.
 Actual studies began in 1969.
 The choice of members for the Teaching Board and the supervision of exams until 1978 were done cooperatively between the faculty and the University of London.
 In 1974/1975, the College opened a special department for female students and incorporated the Ministry of Health's Prince ts name was changed to King Abdulaziz University Hospital to be utilized for training male and female students in the clinical stage.
 At the 25th anniversary of inauguration of King Saud University 1981, the building of College of Medicine and King Khalid University Hospital were inaugurated for teaching and health services.
 The college has also made agreements with different universities in America, Canada and U.K. to support this Academic Board in the college and to train graduate Saudi doctors, as well as to provide preparation for their higher studies and specialization in different medical disciplines.

-Ranking

-To further testify for the leadership of this college and quality of its programs, it has been ranked 97th in the world in the Times QS ranking of world universities in the field of Medical and Biological Sciences in the year 2009.

 Research

-The college has a very well known reputation in the field of scientific medical research.
-Among their staff there a number of internationally known and heavily cited scientists.
-According to “Scopus” the college is the top among all institutions in the Kingdom in terms of scientific medical publications and it has been awarded the Scopus award last year for the most cited research in Saudi Arabia over the last 10 years.

-According to COSMSTECH (the organization of Islamic Conferences standing committee on scientific and technological corporation) which tracks all ISI publications in all Islamic countries the College of Medicine at KSU and affiliated hospitals contributed to about 35% of all scientific contributions from the country ranked the highest.
-Over the last 10 years.

 They have had recent interest in scientific research at all levels in the country starting from the government to the University administration and finally from the Deanship of Medical College.